 Figure 4.
 Korean donor area

 dispersed throughout the donor area.
-With larger procedures evidence of donor harvesting becomes more obvious when the head is shaved, but with the hair length at 1cm or more, the evidence becomes far less noticeable and therefore even very large sessions of IFGH carry substantially less risk than large strip surgeries (Figures 1 through 4).
-One can rationalize why IFGH carries less risk by noting that IFGH is simply the reverse of follicular group trans-planting to the bald area.
+With larger procedures, evidence of donor harvesting becomes more obvious when the head is shaved, but with the hair length at 1cm or more, the evidence becomes far less noticeable, and therefore even extensive sessions of IFGH carry substantially less risk than large strip surgeries (Figures 1 through 4).
+One can rationalize why IFGH carries less risk by noting that IFGH is simply the reverse of the follicular group trans-planting to the bald area.
 Rather than adding one follicular group at a time, one is simply removing one follicular group at a time.
-The greatest risk is that the extraction sites will become hypopig-mented when they heal.
+The greatest risk is that the extraction sites will become hypopigmented when they heal.
 This complication is called white spotting.
 I have found that I can minimize this by relocating body hair to the extraction sites, a procedure I call donor area farming.
-The body hair grafts carry melanin and the hair regrowth results in re-establish-ment of the blood sup-ply to the follicle and its surrounding tissue.
-The combination of circula-tion and dermal pigment significantly reduces the risk and the appearance of white spotting.
-There are those who have minimal risk of white spotting; generally these individu-als have less skin pigment to begin with, such as a Fitzpatrick type I or II.
-It is interesting that African Americans almost always heal without hypopig-mentation or hyperpig-mentation.
-The extremes of the Fitzpatrick types seem to exhibit the most ideal healing.
-Punch size seems to have no affect on the degree of hypopigmentation provided the entire follicular group is extracted, which lends greater sup-port to the hypothesis that white spotting is due to a loss of melanin and circulation required by the follicular group.
+The body hair grafts carry melanin, and the hair regrowth results in re-establishment of the blood supply to the follicle and its surrounding tissue.
+The combination of circulation and dermal pigment significantly reduces the risk and the appearance of white spotting.
+There are those who have minimal risk of white spotting; generally, these individuals have less skin pigment to begin with, such as a Fitzpatrick type I or II.
+It is interesting that African Americans almost always heal without hypopigmentation or hyperpigmentation.
+The extremes of the Fitzpatrick types seem to exhibit the ideal healing.
+Punch size seems to have no affect on the degree of hypopigmentation provided the entire follicular group is extracted, which lends greater support to the hypothesis that white spotting is due to a loss of melanin and circulation required by the follicular group.
 It is also worth noting that white spotting rarely occurs on the back, beard, and lower extremities, while it is quite common on the chest and abdomen.
 Perhaps there is a greater propensity for melanin migration in some skin regions.

 How can you improve your results?
 First, you must believe it is possible.
-Hopefully, this excerpt of my experience will give you the motivation.
+Hopefully, this excerpt from my experience will give you motivation.
 Second, you must realize that no two donor areas were created the same.
 You must be able to adapt and try different tools or techniques.
 Experience has taught me what to do and when to do it.
 Anyone can do this provided they have the resolve to pursue it and the creativity to produce the necessary instrumentation.
 Third, you must have the meticulous hand-eye coordination to carry out sub-1mm precision tasks.
-Finally, you must have the patience and perseverance to overcome the many po-tential obstacles.
+Finally, you must have the patience and perseverance to overcome the many potential obstacles.
 Provided you have all of these, you will be successful.
-Stop listening to those who say it is not possible and find a way.
+Stop listening to those who say it is not possible.
 Scientists must not live like frogs in a well where their only reality is their immediate surroundings and a little patch of blue sky.
 It is time for more physicians to recognize that this is a procedure you can do with even better results than with strip surgery.